joakimk/docker_services/README.md

             sudo mv /tmp/docker_services /usr/local/bin && \
             docker_services bootstrap

+The edge version is also always available under "Artifacts" on the latest [CircleCi](https://circleci.com/gh/joakimk/docker_services/tree/master) build.

 ## Hooking into "cd"

 This tool relies on being able to change environment variables when you change directories, so it needs to hook into `cd`.
 However, it's fairly common for tools to redefine `cd`, and it can only be overriden once.